-If you reported unemployment compensation on your federal income tax return, Forms 1040, line 19 or 1040A, line 12, then this amount is also included on line 1 of Form IT-40.
+If you reported unemployment compensation on your federal income tax return, Forms 1040, line 19 or 1040A, line 12, then this amount may also be included on Indiana Schedule A, Section 1, line 17B.
 Indiana can differ from the federal government in determining the taxable portion.